sindyoke/sindyoke.github.io/_apps/yuhor_ducan.md

 As I grew as a developer, this app grew in parallel :) I'm proud of some solutions, although as every developer, I would totally rewrite it! :)

 Being given only short textual specifications, I created the conceptual solution, initial design, UX and the entire Android application - front-end and Firebase back-end.
-But I have to thank my colleauges for answering many of my UX dilemmas, for testing and useful suggestions.
+But I have to thank my colleagues for answering many of my UX dilemmas, for testing and useful suggestions.

 Application contains:
 - contact information for every store: address, phone, open hours, location on Google Maps, Street View